Skip to content

 This middleware wraps an MCP client and exposes its tools through a compressed interface.

-Instead of exposing tools directly with full schemas, it provides two or three wrapper tools:
+In normal mode it provides two or three public wrapper tools:

 - get_tool_schema: Retrieves the full schema for a specific tool